convos-chat/convos/README.md

 Links to images and video will be displayed inline.
 No need to click on the link to view the data.

 ## Installation
-Wirc requires a Redis server to function.
+Convos requires a Redis server to function.
 If you are deploying on osx you can use perlbrew, or if you are on ubuntu or similar install redis-server using apt-get.
 To install wirc, you can run the following commands:

     $ curl https://github.com/Nordaaker/convos/tarball/release | tar zxvf -